 Companies should continually assess the effectiveness of their boards to ensure they are operating optimally, with the right governance structures.
-This should include independent evaluation at regular intervals, with honest and transparent In markets where companies are not required to put all directors up for annual re-election (as in the UK), we will vote for a reporting to shareholders on the main findings and the steps needed to address any issues.
-To preserve the board's accountability to shareholders, directors should be reelected on an annual basis by majority vote. resolution to institute annual elections for all directors.
+This should include independent evaluation at regular intervals, with honest and transparent reporting to shareholders on the main findings and the steps needed to address any issues.
+To preserve the board's accountability to shareholders, directors should be reelected on an annual basis by majority vote.